On the Expressive Power of Deep Neural Networks: Measures of Expressivity

 \begin{theorem} \emph{Regions in Input Space} Given the corresponding function of a neural network $F_{A}(\mbold{R}^m; W)$ with ReLU or hard tanh activations, the input space is partitioned into convex polytopes, with $F_{A}(\mbold{R}^m; W)$ corresponding to a different \textit{linear} function on each region. \end{theorem}

 This result is of independent interest for optimization -- a linear function over a convex polytope results in a well behaved loss function and an easy optimization problem.
-Thus better understanding the density of these regions during the training process would likely shed light on properties of the loss surface, and improved optimization methods.
+Understanding the density of these regions during the training process would likely shed light on properties of the loss surface, and improved optimization methods.
+A picture of a network's regions is shown in Figure \ref{fig convex polytope}.